-To their surprise, Lev Keltner writes as self-actualization.
-If you know them or their work, you may be nodding and smiling and saying, “Sounds about right.”
+To her surprise, Crystal K. writes as self-actualization.
+If you know her or their work, you may be nodding and smiling and saying, “Sounds about right.”

-Lev, from Chicago and residing in St. Louis, is chapbooks editor at Newfound and author of the novel Goodnight.
-Their stories and poems have appeared or are forthcoming in Passages North, Peach Mag, [PANK], Anomaly, Hobart, Entropy Magazine, and elsewhere, and they’ve been nominated for Best of the Net.
+Crystal K., from Chicago and residing in St. Louis, is chapbooks editor at Newfound and author of the novel Goodnight.
+Their stories and poems have appeared or are forthcoming in Passages North, Peach Mag, [PANK], Anomaly, Hobart, Entropy Magazine, and elsewhere, and she’s been nominated for Best of the Net.
 They also write role-playing games at Feverdream Games.

-Lately, I’ve been thinking about Lev’s writing and editing—including how their identities as nonbinary, trans, bi, queer, and poly influence the writing and editing—so we got to chatting about their ever-evolving relationship with the literary world.
+Lately, I’ve been thinking about Crystal K.’s writing and editing—including how their identities as nonbinary, trans, bi, queer, and poly influence the writing and editing—so we got to chatting about their ever-evolving relationship with the literary world.

 Todd Wellman: What have you learned about writing since you won the 2019 Eric Hoffer Award for Goodnight?